Tomcariello/Politi-Kaboom/readme.md

 	Version.02: Add some flavor
 		Done:
-		Add main menu/start game screen (Return to this screen on game over) Make Bomber's Sprite's movements more robust (framework set, moving too fast) Make it so the Barrel cannot topple over (keep an eye on this) Add splash screen
+			Add main menu/start game screen (Return to this screen on game over) Make Bomber's Sprite's movements more robust (framework set, moving too fast) Add splash screen
 			Fixed bug where sometime the bomber does not move at all Make Bomber's Sprite's movements more robust (Finally!)
-		Fix bug where bomber location dropped 1f everytime the user hit space (each round)
+			Fix bug where bomber location (height) decreased 1f everytime the user hit space (each round) Fixed logic so the bomber only moves while bombs are being dropped

 		To do:
+			Make it so the Barrel cannot topple over

+	Version.04: Add some stlye
+		To do:
 			Add funny/info screen when truth bomb is missed (quote? bomb dropper does something funny?)
 			Insert Cut Scene (or something) in between stages; be funny (dammit!)

-	Version.05: Branch out
-	Done:

-	To do:
-		User selectable (liberal/conservative)?
+			Allow user selectable politics (liberal/conservative).
 Currently random.
-		Add skins for Mike Pence, Bernie Sanders, whoever
+			Select better sounds & apply default sounds to each character.

-	Version.06: Build a network
+	Version.05: Build a network
 		Done:

 		To do:
 			Add global high score screen
 			Add Facebook sharing
-		Pull quotes/skins/etc from central server to facilitate updating

 	Version.1: This is going to be an app, right?
 		Done:

 		To do:
 			Deploy to Android store
 			Deploy to Apple store
 			Deploy to Facebook

+	Post V.1 goals:
+		Add skins for Mike Pence, Bernie Sanders, etc
+		Pull quotes/skins/etc from central server to facilitate updating to keep game fresh